Suburb overview

 Gawler South sits 38 km straight-line from the Adelaide CBD.
 This is an outer-metro location; local employment and infrastructure announcements tend to move prices more than CBD connectivity alone.

-The most recent census recorded a median weekly rent of $260 in Gawler South, equating to approximately $13,520/year in gross rental income (state median $320/week).
-Market rents have typically drifted above the recorded figure — verify against current listings on realestate.com.au and Domain before making an offer.
+The median weekly rent in Gawler South is $485 (as at Jan–Mar 2026, Consumer & Business Services (SA)), equating to approximately $25,220/year in gross rental income.
+Confirm against current listings on realestate.com.au and Domain before making an offer.

 The median monthly mortgage repayment in Gawler South is $1,300, or approximately $15,600/year (vs $1,616/month state median).
 Stress-test your own borrowing at rates 1–2 percentage points above today's to make sure you can still service the loan through an RBA tightening cycle.